Meet the team

 Alison Faulkner has experience as a mental health service user/survivor and researcher.
 As a service user, she has experience of acute wards, crisis services, psychotherapy and medication; and retains a lifetime ambition to reform acute mental health care.
 Her academic background started in psychology but worked its way around to mental health and survivor research, mainly through working in the voluntary sector.
 Her PhD is entitled ‘Knowing Our Own Minds: the role and value of experiential knowledge in mental health research’.
 She is self-employed and continues to work mainly in the voluntary sector.

-Our collaborators on the project include: Peter Beresford, Andrew Roberts (Survivors’ History Group), Sarah Gordon, Til Wykes, and Michael Njenga.
+Our collaborators on the project include: Peter Beresford, Andrew Roberts (Survivors’ History Group), Sarah Gordon, Til Wykes, Michael Njenga (Users and Survivors of Psychiatry in Kenya), and Alberto Vásquez.